 - Pinch of sea salt

-- Strain and rinse the hazelnuts with water.
-Add the rinsed hazelnuts to a high-speed blender with the water and remaining ingredients, blend on high for 1 full minute or until nuts are finely pulverized.
+- Rinse the hazelnuts with water.
+Add the rinsed hazelnuts to a high-speed blender with the water, vanilla, sweetener, and sea salt.
+Blend on high for one full minute or until nuts are finely pulverized.

-- Strain the milk through a nut milk bag, pour the milk into the cloth and squeeze!
+- Strain the milk through a nut milk bag (simply pour the milk into the cloth and squeeze) in to a jar.

 - Keep the creamer in a sealed jar in the refrigerator for up to a week.

-They won’t taste like half and half but they will taste amazing.
-Give one of these a try, and if you’re gearing up to commit to Prescribe 20, get one ready for your fridge!
-This way you won’t have to feel like you’re missing out on your morning routine.
-Enjoy!
+Give one of these a try and let us know what you think!
+If you’re gearing up for your Prescribe 20 you’ll definitely want to have one ready for your fridge.
+This way you won’t have to feel like you’re missing out on your morning routine!